ambrop72/aprinter/README.md

 To build with Nix, run this command from the directory below the `aprinter` source code directory:

 ```
-nix-build -A <aprinterTarget> aprinter/nix
+nix-build aprinter/nix -A <aprinterTarget> -o ~/aprinter-build
 ```

 You need to pick the right `<aprinterTarget>` for you.
 Consult the file `nix/default.nix` for a list of targets.
 Generally, each target uses its own main source file (in the `main` subdirectory), coresponding to the name of the target.

-The result of the build will be available in the directory synlink `result`, created in the current directory.
+The result of the build will be available in the directory symlink specified using `-o`.

 The special target `aprinterTestAll` will build all supported targets, which is useful for development.

-*NOTE*: If you call nix-build inside the source directory, it will still work, but the next build may take a long time because the result will be considered part of the source code.
+*NOTE*: Don't put the output (`-o`) within the source directory.
+If you do that the build output will be considered part of the source for the next build, and copying it will take a long time.

 ## Notes on the build systemm